-Maintenance Commands EMASS silo(1m)

-NAME dasadmin - ADIC/EMASS/Grau silo administrative utility

-libstlemass - shared library for communication to

-ADIC/EMASS/Grau silo

-SYNOPSIS dasadmin command [options] [parameters]

-dasadmin.exe command [options] [parameters] (NT only)

-libstlemass.so (Solaris) libstlemass.so.a (AIX) libstlemass.sl (HPUX) libstlemass.so.1 (SGI) libstlemass.so (DECAXP)

-libstlemass.dll (NT i386)

-DESCRIPTION dasadmin

-This is not a complete listing of all possible dasadmin commands, but does include those commands that are of use with NetWorker.
-For a complete discussion, see the DAS Installation and Administration guide provided by ADIC, EMASS or Grau.

-mo[unt] [-t type] volser [drive-name]

-Mounts the tape with the barcode label of volser into either the first available drive (if drive-name is not specified) or into the drive specified by drive-name.
+NAME dasadmin - ADIC/EMASS/Grau silo administrative utility libstlemass - shared library for communication to ADIC/EMASS/Grau silo SYNOPSIS dasadmin command [options] [parameters] dasadmin.exe command [options] [parameters] (NT only) libstlemass.so (Solaris) libstlemass.so.a (AIX) libstlemass.so (HPUX) libstlemass.so (JECAXP) libstlemass.dll (NT i386) DESCRIPTION dasadmin This is not a complete listing of all possible dasadmin commands, but does include those commands that are of use with NetWorker.
+For a complete discussion, see the DAS Installation and Administration guide provided by ADIC, EMASS or Grau. molunt] [-t type] volser [drive-name] Mounts the tape with the barcode label of volser into either the first available drive (if drive-name is not specified) or into the drive specified by drive-name.
 If the tape is not the type defined by DAS_MEDIUM or ACI_MEDIA_TYPE, you can use the -t type option to get the tape mounted.
 If the type of the tape and the defined type for the drive do not match, the silo will not load the tape.
 Note that the drive you are attempting to use must be allocated for your use before you can mount or dismount tapes.
-See listd and allocd below.

-dism[ount] [-t type] volser | -d drive-name

-Dismounts the tape that is either specified by volser or whatever is in the drive specified by drive-name.
+See listd and allocd below. dismlount] [-t type] volser] -d drive-name Dismounts the tape that is either specified by volser or whatever is in the drive specified by drive-name.
 If the tape or drive are of a different type than your default, use the -t type parameter.
-As with mount, you must have the drive allocated to you to use this command.

-ej[ect] [-c] [-t type] volser-range area-name

-Ejects one or more tapes to the specified eject area.
-As with other commands, if the type of the tape you are ejecting is different from that defined by DAS_MEDIUM or ACI_MEDIA_TYPE , you will need the -t type option.
-The -c specifies a 'complete' ejection for the specified volsers.
-A complete ejection removes the entry for that volser from the silo controller's internal database.
-A NON-complete ejection will eject the tape, but the volser's entry in the database will remain, and the volser's state will be set to 'ejected'.
-This is useful if you anticipate replacing the tape in the silo soon.
+As with mount, you must have the drive allocated to you to use this command. ejlect1 [-c] [-t type] volser-range area-name Ejects one or more tapes to the specified eject area.
+As with other commands, if the type of the tape you are ejection gis different from that defined by DAS_MEDIUM or ACI_MEDIA_TYPE, you will need the -t type option.
+The -c specifies a 'complete' ejection from the silo controlies' internal database.
+A NON-complete relacting the tape in the silo scon. insert area to the normal storage locations for tapes. inventory Starts a full inventory of the silo.

-in[sert] area-name

-Moves all tapes that are currently in the specified insert area-name from the insert area to the normal storage locations for tapes.

-inventory

-Starts a full inventory of the silo.
 USE WITH CAUTION!
 An inventory of this sort can take a very long time!
-An inventory of a silo with 180 slots takes over 20 minutes.

-view [-t type] volser

-Displays the current status of volser, including the volser, type, attribute, and coordinate.

-all[ocd] drive-name UP|DOWN clientname
+An inventory of a silo with 180 slots takes over 20 minutes. view [-t type] volser Displays the current status of volser, including the volser, type, attribute, and coordinate. all[ocd] drive-name UP DOWN clientname clients.

-The allocd command is used to allocate and deallocate drives for different clients.
 Before you can use a tape drive, the drive must be allocd'ed UP for your system.
 If it is currently allocd'ed UP for a different client, it must first be allocd'ed DOWN for that client before being allocd'ed UP for your system.
 You cannot allocd DOWN a drive that has a tape in it.
 The tape must be dismounted first.